fessionalpro/wings-doc/src/2-faceless/2d-mysql-h2.md

 # 2D.Mysql-Compatible Database

-MySql serial refers to mysql and its branches (Percona, MariaDB) or a  protocol compatible database, wings use mysql8 (5.7 has been fully tested).
+MySql serial refers to mysql and its branches (Percona, MariaDB) or a  protocol compatible database, wings use mysql 8/5.7 (has been fully tested).

 In principle, DB should not encapsulate business logic (custom function or procedure), but can use the functions provided by db to simplify the work to achieve business goals.